jnschw/gammabeat/_posts/2016-03-31-statistical-physics-of-crime.md

 <!-- more -->

-A review on applications of modern statistical pyhsics in crime analytics by D'Orsogna and Perc {% cite DOrsogna2015 %} attracted my interest on **spatial point pattern analysis**.
+A review on applications of modern statistical pyhsics in crime analytics by D'Orsogna and Perc attracted my interest on **spatial point pattern analysis**.
 Mathematically, point pattern analysis is the evaluation of the distribution of a set of points on a certain surface.
 The underlying point process is a probabilistic model for random scatterings